tue-robotics/tue_robocup/challenge_serving_drinks/README.md

 ## ToDo:

+    Status after RGO2019:

+        - After the initial inspection we ask for the unavailable drink.
+        - Should be checked if the passing of the inspected objects is correct and it works.
+        - Waving detection implemented, should be tested.
+        - Detection of people, holding drinks not yet implemented.
+Is it necessary?

 	Enchancements:

-		- Add/Check the fallback states
-		- Add driving to inspect the bar right after start
-		- Storing info for the available drinks
+        - Storing info for the available drinks (implemented, not tested)
-		- Add people with drink detection

-	Testing:

-		- Waving people detection
+        - Detect people holding drinks

+	Tested successfully:

         - Learn people and their names
         - Inspecting bar
-		- Grasping a drink
+        - Grasping a drink (handover from human)
         - Find specific person in the room stating his/her name and requested drink
         - Hand over drink
-		- Run full challenge
+        - Run full challenge :)